Anthony Powell: Life

-Powell was born in Westminster, Middlesex, the son of Lieutenant-Colonel Philip Lionel William Powell (1882-1959), of the Welch Regiment, and Maud Mary (died 1954), daughter of Edmund Lionel Wells-Dymoke, of The Grange, East Molesey, Surrey, descendant of a land-owning family in Lincolnshire, hereditary Champions to monarchs since King Richard II, having married into the family of the Barons Marmion, who first held the position.
+Powell was born in Westminster, the son of Lieutenant-Colonel Philip Lionel William Powell (1882–1959), of the Welch Regiment, and Maud Mary (died 1954), daughter of Edmund Lionel Wells-Dymoke, of The Grange, East Molesey, Surrey.
+Wells-Dymoke was a descendant of a land-owning family in Lincolnshire, hereditary Champions to monarchs since the reign of Richard II of England.
+They had married into the family of the Barons Marmion, who first held the position.
 The Powell family descended from ancient Welsh kings and chieftains.
 Anthony Powell had a strong interest in genealogy; he conducted extensive research into the Powell family over many years, establishing a paternal descent from Gwriad ap Elidyr — himself a descendant of Coel Hen according to the Genealogies from Jesus College MS 20 and other sources — via Rhys ap Gruffydd to the satisfaction of the heralds of the College of Arms, who in 1964 granted him use of the ancient Powell arms.
 This pedigree was included in Burke's Landed Gentry.

 Because of his father's career and the First World War, the family moved several times, and mother and son sometimes lived apart from Powell's father.
 Powell attended Gibbs's pre-preparatory day-school for a brief time.
 He was then sent to New Beacon School near Sevenoaks, which was popular with military families.
 Early in 1919, Powell passed the Common Entrance Examination for Eton, where he started that autumn.
 There, he befriended fellow pupil Henry Yorke, later to become known as novelist Henry Green.
 At Eton, Powell spent much of his spare time at the Studio, where a sympathetic art master encouraged him to develop his talent as a draughtsman and his interest in the visual arts.
 In 1922, he became a founding member of the Eton Society of Arts.
 The society's members produced an occasional magazine called The Eton Candle.